 Making ALD stand out in the minds of eligible students is important.
 To let invitees know the reasons students join, have current members tell their story.
-Find out why they joined and promote those reasons.
+Find out why they joined and what they get out of it.
 Inform prospective members that ALD:

-- Offers over $207,000 a year in scholarships and fellowships at the national level.
+Offers $211,000 a year in scholarships and fellowships at the national level.
 Our chapters offer an additional $100,000 annually in local scholarships

 *A note about time commitment: We make a point to tell students that their level of involvement in ALD is up to them.
 Many students want to simply be a member and have no interest or time to participate in chapter activities.
 This is OK!
 Passive membership in ALD has its place.
 It allows the student to be recognized for academic achievement and proudly include the honor on their resume.
 They are eligible for graduate fellowships for the rest of their life, and their membership supports scholarships and fellowships for all members.

 The majority of ALD chapters send invitations in the spring, based on fall grades.
 That leaves the fall semester to promote ALD as much as possible, so students recognize the organization when they receive their invitation to join.
 Students want to join an organization that is active and well known.
 Marketing ALD in the fall can also help to motivate first-year students to strive for academic excellence, and current members can be used as role models for what’s possible.

 Participate in student organization fairs, typically sponsored by the student activities office.
 Take care to create an impressive display at your table.
 The same goes for Open Houses sponsored by Admissions.

 Send “good luck” postcards or emails to first-year students early in the fall semester.